 Unfortunately, this isn’t really something that can be avoided, particularly when the information is coming from participants or their parents.
 With regards to institutional third parties such as schools, hospitals or clinics that you are working with, contact the institution to determine whether data will continue to be transferred in this way so that a safe method can be agreed upon.
-If data will continue to be shared with you in this way, you should set up data transfer methods in line with this Standard Operating Procedure.
+If data will continue to be shared with you in this way, you should set up data transfer methods in line with this guide.
 For example, it's possible to set up access to a SURFdrive file or create a guest user in SURFFileSender for third parties including for those that don't normally have access to SURF products.
 SURFdrive and SURFFileSender are safer methods than e-mail is that your partners can use if they need to share sensitive information with you.

 If you receive an e-mail containing sensitive information just as a one-time situation, contact the sender to say you have recorded the information in a safe location and deleted the e-mail.
 Advise the sender to delete the e-mail from their outbox and then let him or her know that e-mailing is not a particularly safe method for sending sensitive information; if sensitive information needs to be sent again in the future, advise the sender to first contact the research team to set up a safer method of transfer, such as with ZIVVER.
 You can find more information on ZIVVER on this VUnet page and in this instruction manual (which is about using ZIVVER for obtaining digital consent.
 This is discussed in the question How can I obtain consent from participants digitally, but also securely and in a way that follows the privacy rules?).